Makes 2 medium dough balls about 275g, or 3 small dough balls about 180g

 - Form a ball by taking two edges, stretching out slighting and bringing together.
 Spin it and repeat a few times.
 This forms a tight face on the top which makes for a good pizza later on, and a side with the seams which should be pinched closed.
 Transfer the ball to the worktop seam side down, place your hand on top and roll in circular motions to tighten the face and make it a perfect ball.

 - Repeat with each ball and place them in a lightly floured, flat container for the second rise.
 An airtight box, a few dinner plates or sheet pan with plastic wrap work well.
 Ensure the balls are floured on top otherwise they will stick - they will increase in diameter so space a few inches apart.
 It's crucial to keep the balls as round as possible while they rise otherwise it's very hard to make a round pizza in the end.

 - Let the dough balls rise at room temperature for 2-6 hours or 24-48 hours in the fridge - the cold slows down fermentation.
 They will have superior flavor and texture with a longer fermentation at either temperature.
 But at room temperature, the balls may become weak and gassy after a total of 7-8 hours, so move to the fridge to hold for any longer.

 - Heat your oven to its highest setting for at least 30 minutes.
 Remember that cold dough balls need 1-2 hours to warm up to room temperature before use.

 - Stretch or roll the dough very thin on a worktop with lots of flour.
-Add your favorite toppings and then transfer to the oven on a baking sheet, or better, use a preheated pizza stone and peel.
+Add your favorite toppings and then transfer to the oven on a baking sheet, or better, use a preheated pizza stone/steel and peel.
 Cook until the crust is fully golden, usually 7-10 minutes depending on the oven.
 Rotate the pizza halfway if it browns on one side.